 This compute also optionally calculates a global array, if one or more of the optional values are specified.
 The number of rows in the array = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 The number of columns is the number of specified values (1 or more).
 These values can be accessed by any command that uses global array values from a compute as input.
-Again, see Section 6.15 for an overview of LAMMPS output options.
+Again, see the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “intensive”.
 The vector values are “extensive”.
 The array values are “intensive”.